-Unit Size Average Rent Minimum Household Income Required % of Median Income Required
+Unit Size Average Rent Minimum Household Income Regy % of Median Income Required

 Micro/Studio \$1,251 \$50,033 125%

 1-bedroom \$1,599 \$63,960 160%

-2-bedroom \$2,163 \$86,510 216%
+2-bedroom \$2,16 ,86,510 216%

 3-bedroom \$2,545 \$101,800 254%

-Sources: ACS 2014; Federal Poverty Guidelines 2014; Developer survey and calculations by Mullin & Lonergan Associates impossible for voucher holders to reside in newly constructed often high-end luxury units creating an even bigger affordability gap.
+Sources: ACS 2014; Federal Poverty Guidelines 2014; Developer survey and calculations by Mullin & Lonergan Associates constructed often high-end luxury units creating an even bigger affordability gap.
 One of Pittsburgh's unique assets is its availability of inexpensive resale properties and home prices.
-For perspective, between January 1, 2013 and January 1, 2016 10,892 homes were purchased\.
+For perspective, between January 1, 2013 and January 1, 2016, 10,892 homes were purchased7.
 Landlords have taken advantage of this environment and are able to buy properties that can become rental units.
 This process is more cost effective than new construction and attainable for most landlords.
-Through the proposed Rehab Payment Standard, the HACP will be able to create new affordable units while decreasing the number of vacant or uninhabitable homes.
+Through the proposed Rehab Payment Standard, the HACP will be able to create new affordable units while decreasing the number of vacant or uninhabitable homes. §§ local ¶ factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src-CF.¶